edespino/cloudberry-site/docs/sql-stmts/drop-access-method.md

 ## Compatibility

-`DROP ACCESS METHOD` is a Cloudberry Database extension.
+`DROP ACCESS METHOD` is a Apache Cloudberry extension.

 ## See also